 Double-Use of Courses

 Up to 6 units (typically 2 courses) may count towards both the philosophy minor and Tier-2 General Education requirements.
 Other courses are subject to approval by the Philosophy Department and your major advisor.
-Contact your major advisor and Professor Laura Howard for more information.
+Contact your major advisor and Debbie Marlow for more information.

 GPA Minimum Requirement